tajawal/code-challenge/QA_Data.md

 ## What we are looking for:

 A code we can Trust!
-This code is meant for testing, and passed execution does not mean working application; maybe testing code needs to be tested in the first place.
+This code is meant for testing, and passed execution does not mean a working application; maybe testing code needs to be tested in the first place.

-Show your output for both questions in a proper QA report.
+Could you show your output for both questions in a proper QA report?

 ## Important points related to Delivery:

 - Code challenge should be delivered as a link to a public git repository (github.com or bitbucket.com are preferred).
 - Implementations focusing on **quality over feature completeness** will be highly appreciated.
 Don’t feel compelled to implement everything, while compromising on code quality.
-- Even if you are not able to complete the challenge, please do submit it anyways.
+- Even if you cannot complete the challenge, please submit it anyway.